yenshih/history-query-enhancer/README.md

 // /the/path?the=query
 history.push({
-    location: '/the/path',
+    pathname: '/the/path',
     query: { the: 'query' },
 });

 // /the/path?the=query
 history.replace({
-    location: '/the/path',
+    pathname: '/the/path',
     query: { the: 'query' },
 });

 // /the/path?another=query
 history.push({
-    location: '/the/path',
+    pathname: '/the/path',
     search: '?the=query',
     query: { another: 'query' },
 });